payabvashlab/SlicerHeadCTDeid/README.md

 A critical step for medical image sharing is removal of Protected Health Information (PHI) and Personally Identifiable Information (PII) to safeguard patient privacy and comply with HIPAA regulations.
 In head CT scans, personal and medical information are included in the DICOM file metadata [3].
 Additionally, some scans may contain burned-in text displaying PHI/PII directly on the image.
 Three-dimensional reconstructions of volumetric brain CTs can also reveal facial features that may compromise patient privacy [4].

-This 3D Slicer extension is designed to remove PHI from head CT DICOM metadata, detect and eliminate DICOM images with burned-in text, and strip superficial facial tissue at the air–skin interface to prevent facial feature recognition in 3D reconstructed head CTs.
+This 3D Slicer extension is designed to remove PHI from head CT DICOM metadata [5], detect and eliminate DICOM images with burned-in text, and strip superficial facial tissue at the air–skin interface to prevent facial feature recognition in 3D reconstructed head CTs.
 This project was in part supported by the American Heart Association (AHA) Stroke Image Sharing Consortium: https://professional.heart.org/en/research-programs/aha-funding-opportunities/data-grant-stroke-images https://newsroom.heart.org/news/sharing-brain-images-can-foster-new-neuroscience-discoveries